madison-freeman/PDF-editor/readme.md

 ## Instructions

 1. Click `Choose PDF` to upload a `.pdf` file.
-2. Add images, signatures, text to your PDF.
+2. Add images, signatures, or text to your PDF.
 3. Click `Save`.
 4. That's it!